 About author

-Armando Enriquez de la Fuente BlanquetArmando Enríquez is from Mexico and, currently, works at Novus International as a Regional Business Manager, Mexico.
+Armando Enriquez de la Fuente BlanquetArmando Enríquez is from Mexico and, currently, works at Novus International as a Regional Country Manager, Mexico.
 Before, he worked at Trouw Nutrition Mexico as Feed Additives & Key Accounts Manager; he is also part of the company’s Global Companion Animal Community.
 He worked for DSM Nutritional Products in various positions: as a Marketing Manager in Pet Nutrition in Latin America, Vitamins Technical Manager in Latin America, Food Chain Project Manager and Commercial Manager in Mexico.
 He also worked at Roche Products as a Pets Project Manager, Ruminants Project Manager and Commercial Manager.
 He publishes editorials in specialized magazines in the Petfood industry and has lectured at the Andean Pet Forum in Colombia and at the Pet Forum, Mexico.
 He is a Veterinary Zootechnician from the National Autonomous University of Mexico and has a master's degree in Business Administration from the ITESO University.